hermensbas/azerothcore_installer/readme.md

 .level <amount of levels to add>
 .character level <name> <level>
 .teleport orgrimmar or .tel orgrimmar)
+.leave (when you want the group to leave you alone!)
+.addItem itemName (or ctrl+click the item)
 ```

 ## useful bot commands